 The term “modeling” is certainly evocative, but it doesn’t just mean runway or couture.
-These days, there are tons of opportunities in print, commercial, and beyond, perfect for an actor contemplating the leap to modeling, or talent that’s new to the business altogether.
-Before getting started, though, heed the below words of wisdom from industry and Backstage Experts.
+These days, there are tons of opportunities in print, commercial, and beyond, perfect for an actor contemplating becoming a model, or talent that’s new to the business altogether.
+Before getting started, though, heed the below words of wisdom from the experts on getting into the modeling industry.

 In commercial modeling, there’s room for all.

 “Unlike fashion modeling—which requires women be between 5’9-6’0 feet tall with 34/24/34 measurements, and men to be 6’0-6’2 feet tall with a 40 jacket size—commercial modeling is open to a much more diverse array of people.
 It’s rare for fashion models to have real success without a very specific look desired by the agency, and if a person is older than 21 and hasn’t already been working in the fashion industry for a few years, it will be very difficult to get signed by an agency and hired for fashion shows.

 “But if you don’t have any interest in working as a fashion model or, like most of us, you weren’t born with the DNA and stats needed to work in the fashion industry, I have some great news for you.

 “Meet commercial modeling: a whole division of the industry that doesn’t have height, weight, or age restrictions.
 Where all types of people are needed.
 Where kids, teens, adults, seniors, and even infants are hired.
 That offers many categories and roles.
 If you can believably look like the doctor, nurse, grandparent, banker, real estate agent, athlete, yoga instructor, student, mom, teacher, biker, patient, etc., you will be considered for commercial modeling work.” — Aaron Marcus, actor, model, and author of “How to Become a Successful Actor and Model”

 Know the difference between acting and modeling headshots